ShyamLakkad18/terraform-aws-infra/README.md

-Terraform AWS Infrastructure Automation
+ 🚀 Terraform AWS Infrastructure Automation

-Production-ready Terraform project to provision core AWS infrastructure using reusable modules.
-This project demonstrates Infrastructure as Code (IaC) skills for DevOps / Cloud Engineer roles.
+Production-ready Terraform project to provision scalable and secure AWS infrastructure using a modular architecture.
+This project showcases strong Infrastructure as Code (IaC) practices aligned with real-world DevOps and Cloud Engineering standards.

+---

+📌 Overview

+This project demonstrates how to design and deploy AWS infrastructure using Terraform modules, ensuring reusability, scalability, and maintainability.
+It follows industry best practices and is structured like a real production environment.

+---

-🚀 Features
+ ✨ Key Features

-- Provision AWS resources using Terraform
+- End-to-end AWS infrastructure provisioning using Terraform
-- Reusable module-based architecture
+- Modular and reusable architecture (VPC, EC2, S3, IAM)
-- EC2 instance creation
-- Custom VPC and networking
+- Custom VPC with subnets and networking setup
+- Secure EC2 instance deployment
-- S3 bucket creation
+- S3 bucket provisioning for storage
-- IAM roles and policies
+- IAM roles and policies with least privilege principle
-- Scalable and maintainable code structure
+- Clean and scalable folder structure

+---

  🛠️ Tech Stack

 - Terraform
-- AWS
+- AWS (Amazon Web Services)
 - EC2
 - VPC
 - S3
 - IAM

+---

 📁 Project Structure

 terraform-aws-infra/
 │── main.tf
 │── variables.tf